You can successfully use natural seborrheic dermatitis treatments for your scalp and skin, and here is how to do it.

 Changing the foods you eat can greatly help damaged skin heal and lower risk of flair-ups.

 Finding a good shampoo is important for two reasons:

 - Prevention.
 A large portion of hair products are packed full of chemicals, it’s a cheap way to make hair feel soft.
 Many of these chemicals have been linked to causing skin conditions and allergies.
 Rinsing your hair then spreads it across your scalp, neck and body.

-Switching to a natural shampoo and conditioner is a win-win.
+Switching to a plant-based shampoo and conditioner is a win-win.
 You will cut out any potential allergies that could actually be causing your dermatitis while working to heal any current flair-ups.

-That is why we made our shampoo and conditioner set pH balanced, natural, toxin and chemical free, and pack with healing ingredients.
+That is why we made our shampoo and conditioner pH balanced, toxin and chemical free, and pack with healing ingredients.
 It is great for anyone with damaged skin.